It’s that time again—time to sit down, shut up, and listen. Or don’t. Whatever. It’s not like I care. I’m just here.

 So the basic of all basics is that, in order to use any of the above, one must have magical energy.
-That’s right, genius, you would need to be a mage or witch to use magic.
+That’s right, genius, you would need to be a Caster to use magic.
 What’s magical energy?
 Come on guys, were you raised in a back alley in Seattle?

 Let me break it down:

-Magical energy is the magical essence that mages and witches possess.
+Magical energy is the magical essence that Casters possess.
 Some believe magical ability depends on age, gender, and/or affinities held.
 Since no two humans are alike and elementals are created at random, we really haven’t been able to verify the legitimacy of those theories.
-Regardless, everyone emits a distinct magical energy signature that is able to be sensed by others in the Magical Community.
+Regardless, every Caster emits a distinct magical energy signature that is able to be sensed by other Casters.